Safer Inventory

 Internal config

-ESLint, Prettier, TypeScript base config, Tailwind preset, and shared Drizzle config — the discipline layer that keeps three apps and four packages from drifting.
+ESLint, Prettier, TypeScript base, Tailwind preset, shared Drizzle config.
+The discipline layer that keeps three apps and four packages from drifting apart over time.

 Clerk handles identity.
-We handle the integration ceremony — OAuth state tokens stored in Redis with 10-minute TTLs, refresh-token rotation, and a branded loader overlay during the cross-domain handoff so users never see a blank tab.
+We handle the integration ceremony.
+OAuth state tokens stored in Redis with 10-minute TTLs.
+Refresh-token rotation.
+A branded loader during the cross-domain handoff so users never sit on a blank tab.

 - ✓Clerk v6 on both web (@clerk/nextjs) and mobile (@clerk/clerk-expo)